tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    tezbake setup-ledger --platform --import-key="P-256/0h/0h" --authorize --hwm 1
    ```

-> If you have a custom derivation path, you can specify it as shown: (`--import-key="ed25519/0h/0h"`; the default is ed25519/0h/0h which works just fine but is not as fast as P-256 or secp256k1.
-> `--hwm 1` works great if you're setting up for the first time.
-If you're setting up a device that's been used to bake before, you want to change this (`1`) to the current block height on the blockchain for your safety.
+> **Derivation path:** You can specify a custom path like `--import-key="ed25519/0h/0h"` (the default).
+P-256 and secp256k1 curves offer faster signing than ed25519.
+>
+> **High Watermark (HWM):** `--hwm 1` sets the starting block level for safety.
+The HWM is a security feature that prevents double baking by tracking the highest block your device has signed.
+For first-time setup, use `--hwm 1`.
+If your device previously baked, set this to the current block height to prevent accidentally signing older blocks.
 > If you're importing for the second time after already trying again but failing, you can use `--force` to force the import.
 > Once imported, you can see your baker address by running `tezbake info`
 > The ledger will ask you twice to confirm this operation.
 Make sure the baker you see on the ledger screen matches the one you want to use.
 If you don't have this information yet, don't worry.
 To get the address of the ledger that's used by default simply go to <https://gov.tez.capital> and login with ledger, accepting the default derivation path.